Matthew-Taber/ss-docs/secret-templates/managing-secret-templates/creating-or-editing-secret-templates/index.md

    The Secret Template Designer page provides all the options for configuring a secret template, as well as which text-entry fields appear on any secret created from that template.

 1. Add template fields as desired.
-See [Secret Template Settings](../../secret-template-settings/index.md).
+See [Secret Template Fields](../../secret-template-settings/secret-template-fields/index.md).

+   > **Note:** To use a custom SSH RPC port, add a field named "Port" to your secret template.
+Empty port fields are equivalent to the default port, 22.

 1. Click the **Edit** button to customize the template general settings.
 The Secret Template Designer appears: